haltu/muuri/README.md

 <h3><a id="grid-event-dragmove" href="#grid-event-dragmove" aria-hidden="true">#</a> <i>event</i>: dragMove</h3>

-Triggered every time a dragged item is _moved_.
-Note that Muuri has an automatic throttling system which makes sure that this event is triggered at maximum once in an animation frame.
+Triggered every time when a dragged item is moved on the _screen_ (not in the layout).
+Try not to confuse this with the `move` event which is emitted when an item is moved in the _layout_.
+Note that Muuri has an automatic throttling system which makes sure that this event is triggered at maximum once in an animation frame, and which also means that stuff like `event.srcEvent.preventDefault()` won't work at this point in time.

 **Arguments**